zabir-nabil/MEC-Workshop-2k17/Problems/Day 1/README.md

  #### Explanation
  ------------------------------------------------------------------------------------

  > In first exapmle, Yagami got 12 and Riyk got 34.
-As, Ruyk got more mark than Yagami he is happy, Yagami is not.
+As, Ruyk got more marks than Yagami he is happy, Yagami is not.